bwu62/stat240-revamp/docs/12-proportions.md

 - $\sqrt{\frac{\hat p_1(1-\hat p_1)}{n_1}+\frac{\hat p_2(1-\hat p_2)}{n_2}}$ is the **standard error of the difference of our sample proportions**, i.e. $\se(\hat p_1-\hat p_2)$.
 This formula comes from the fact that for independent $X$, $Y$, $\var(X\pm Y)=\var(X)+\var(Y)$

 :::{.eg}
-Continuing with the thoracic example, let's compute the 95% confidence interval for the true difference of survival probability $p_1-p_2$ between smokers and non-smokers
+Continuing with the thoracic surgery example, let's compute the 95% confidence interval for the true difference of survival probability $p_1-p_2$ between smokers and non-smokers

 ``` r